 EVIDENCE RECOVERY PART I (TECHNICAL SCENT )

-K9 world.
-Every year there is an increasing number of dogs being produced and classes being held that do not specifically
+form in the K9 world.
+Every year there are an increasing number of dogs being produced and classes being held that do

 So let’s get started.